RadiantMLHub/scalable-model-training/readme.md

 2. CD to the directory you're working on
 3. Run the command: `pip install -r requirements.txt`
 4. Use the `1.
 Data Exploration` notebook and follow the instructions
 5. Use the `2.
+Data Preparation` notebook and follow the instructions
+6. Use the `3.
 Model Training` notebook and follow the instructions